suffolklibraries/sljekyll/_events/newmarket-2018-10-23-justin-coe.md

 breadcrumb: y
 ---

 > "Are you being silly?
 For goodness sake, sit up straight and pay attention!
-Justin Coe is showing off his ridiculous rhymes, rib-tickling tales and zany songs, and it's all beautifully suitable for giggles, wrigglers, scribblers, poem-ponderers, reluctant readers, dads, mums, and... fidget-bums."
+Justin Coe is showing off his ridiculous rhymes, rib-tickling tales and zany songs, and it's all beautifully suitable for gigglers, wrigglers, scribblers, poem-ponderers, reluctant readers, dads, mums, and... fidget-bums."

 5-11 year-olds and their parents/carers are invited for poetry and a workshop (comprising a warm-up game and a writing challenge) from poet, writer and spoken word theatre creator Justin Coe.